gotchoices/MyCHIPs/doc/learn-lift.md

-So to get over this otherwise insurmountable hurdle, we are going to make a simple compromise:  Instead of making sure no one gets hurt during a lift, we will instead, be satisfied if we can make sure no *responsible* parties get hurt.
+So to get over this otherwise insurmountable hurdle, we are going to make a simple compromise:  Instead of making sure no one gets hurt during a lift, we will instead, be satisfied if we can make sure no *responsible* party gets hurt.

 To do so, we will set up our transaction in several basic phases:

 In the first phase, we will discover circuits, or routes in the network which might be capable of supporting a lift.

 In the next phase, we will initiate a proposed lift around that circuit.
 Each peer who is willing to participate on the suggested terms will give a conditional commitment.
 This commitment is structured as a digital contract which, when properly signed, becomes a binding CHIP credit.
-In other words, it is money to the recipient and debt to the issuer.
-It just needs a final signature to become valid.
+In other words, it is money (value) to the recipient and debt to the issuer.
+It just needs a certain digital signature to become valid.

 In the final phase, we want to lock down each conditional credit and make it real, valid and binding.
 This is where the two generals dilemma would hurt us if we were dependent on a fully transactional commit.
-It would be possible for someone to conditionally commit in the prior phase, but then fail to cooperate in the final commitment phase.
+It would be possible for someone to conditionally commit in the first phase, but then fail to cooperate in the final commitment phase.

-However, because everyone already posesses conditional credits, lacking only the proper digital signature, all we really need is a way to get that signature out to everyone and they will have their money.
-Any deadbeat who drops off the network between these two phases will simply miss out.
-He has already given his conditional approval in the previous phase, so his immediate peer can prove he is part of the lift and owes the value.
+However, because everyone already posesses conditional credits lacking only the proper digital signature, all we really need is a way to get that signature out to everyone and they will have their promised money.
+Any *deadbeat* who drops off the network between these two phases will simply miss out.
+He has already given
+his conditional approval in the previous phase, so his immediate peer can prove he is part of the lift and owes the value.
 It is only the deadbeat himself who is lacking the final credits he needs to be made whole.